Koszul self duality of manifolds: Weiss cosheaves in the category

 \begin{dfn} For a smooth $n$-manifold $M$ the poset $\mathrm{Disk}(M)$ has objects the open subsets of $M$ diffeomorphic to $\bigsqcup_{i \in I} \mathbb{R}^n$, where $I$ is a finite set, and morphisms given by inclusion. \end{dfn}

 We now classify Weiss cosheaves on the category of framed manifolds in terms of their behavior on $\mathbb{R}^n$.
 A monoidal version of this statement appears in \cite[Theorem 5.4.5.9]{lurieHA}, and all the ideas from our proof are found in \cite{ayala_francis_2015,miller_ayala_francis_2020}.
+Recall that a quasicategory is presentable \cite[Definition 5.5.0.18]{lurie_2009} if it admits colimits and is accessible, meaning it is generated under ``small'' filtered colimits by a ``small'' category of ``small'' objects.
+In practice, most naturally occurring quasicategories are presentable.